rockneurotiko/ex_gram/guides/low-level-api.md

 ExGram.send_message(chat_id, "Hello", bot: :my_bot)
 ```

-The bot name has to match to a defined AND started bot, the name is the one you write in `use ExGram.Bot, name: :my_bot`, and you can always get the name of a bot from the module with `MyBot.name()`
+The bot name has to match to a defined AND started bot, the name is the one you write in `use ExGram.Bot, name: :my_bot`, and you can always get the name of a bot from the module with `MyBot.name/0`

 **Note:** Only use **one** of `token` or `bot`, not both.